Radiological and nuclear terrorism

 INTERPOL represents the international law enforcement community in its role as an Observer at The Global Initiative to Combat Nuclear Terrorism (GICNT).

-INTERPOL is an observing international organization in the Nuclear Security Summits.
-Having taken part in meetings in 2012 (Seoul, Republic of Korea) and 2014 (the Hague, the Netherlands), we will also participate in the 2016 Summit in Washington DC, USA.
+We are an observing international organization in the Nuclear Security Summits.
+Having taken part in meetings in 2012 (Seoul, Republic of Korea) and 2014 (the Hague, the Netherlands), we are also participating in the 2016 Summit in Washington DC, USA.

 Global Counter Nuclear Smuggling Conference

 27-29 January 2016